b0x3n/front/README.md

 Once  I'm satisfied that the system works properly I can move onto __phase two__ of the project, more on that later!

+Additional - Implemented __sass__ and __jQuery__, everything is set up now - I can finally start writing the code for input and output handling.